petergrace1618/Live-Project-MVC/README.md

 }
 ```

-I have a hunch that the culprit must be hiding somewhere in the last two lines of the method.
-The last line looks innocent enough, at least.
-After some sleuthing and pondering, I further surmise that the duplicate seed records are caused by the use of the `AwardId` property in `AddOrUpdate()`.
-What follows is my reasoning.
+My hunch is that the culprit must be hiding somewhere in the last two lines of the method.
+The last line looks innocent enough, but you never know.
+I check out the other seed methods to get some clues.
+I see that the calls to `AddOrUpdate()` in the other seed methods don't reference the primary key (`ProductionId`, `CastMemberId`, etc.) but instead reference a field that acts as an alternate key (`Title`, `Name`, etc.).
+And then it hits me like a ton of bricks.
+The `AwardId` property in `AddOrUpdate()` is causing the duplicate seed records.

-- When an `Award` object is instantiated, `AwardId` is not yet known because its value is set by the DB upon insertion, i.e. after the `SaveChanges()` method executes.
-- Since `AwardId` is not known, the object will always not be found, and therefore will always be added.
+Here's the lowdown.
+When an `Award` object is instantiated, `AwardId` is not yet known because its value is set by the DB only after it's saved. `SaveChanges()` was innocent all along!
+Since `AwardId` is not known, the object will always not be found, and therefore will always be added.

-- In the other seed methods, the calls to `AddOrUpdate()` refer to a field that acts as an alternate key thus uniquely identifying the record.
-- The `Awards` table doesn't have a single alternate key.
+But here's the pinch.
+The `Awards` table doesn't have a field that by itself can be used as an alternate key.
 Instead the compound key `(Year, Name, Type, Category)` serves as an alternate key.
+Case closed.

 **Solution:**